-This document is available for free in alternate format such as large print.
+This information is available in alternate formats such as large print.

 Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.